-We aim to enrol 1.200 patients during 2021-2024 and follow-up at three follow-up time points: at the end of the treatment package, and 12 and 18 months after treatment start with additional long-term follow-up in civil and health registers.
+We aim to enrol 800 patients in total and follow them up at three follow-up time points: at the end of the treatment package, and 12 and 18 months after treatment start with additional long-term follow-up in civil and health registers.
 We examine a combination of possible predictive markers across several domains, e.g., demographic, clinical, genetics, blood markers, and several neuroimaging modalities in subgroups, to predict treatment response and examine their role in disease mechanisms.

 The study will consist of three cohorts:

-Cohort I (n=400) will contribute with basic clinical, cognitive, psychometric, and biological data.
+Cohort I (n=200) will contribute with basic clinical, cognitive, psychometric, and biological data.

-Cohort II (n=700) will contribute with expanded clinical, cognitive, psychometric, and biological data as well as Magnetic Resonance Imaging (MRI) and Electroencephalogram (EEG) data.
+Cohort II (n=540) will contribute with expanded clinical, cognitive, psychometric, and biological data as well as Magnetic Resonance Imaging (MRI) and Electroencephalogram (EEG) data.

 Cohort III (n=60) will be exclusively for patients unmedicated at initiation and consist of the same investigation as Cohort II with the addition of Positron Emission Tomography (PET) imaging with the [11C]-UCB-J tracer of synaptic density.